One command. Sixty seconds.

 curl -fsSL https://raw.githubusercontent.com/maziggy/bambuddy/main/install/docker-install.sh -o docker-install.sh && chmod +x docker-install.sh && ./docker-install.sh

-No building required - just download the compose file and run:
+No building required — just download the compose file and run.
+Works on any OS with Docker installed.

 mkdir bambuddy && cd bambuddy